 Past Employment Positions

 - San Mateo Legal Aid Society, Supervising Attorney, 1981 - 1986

 - Solano County Legal Association, Reginald Heber Smith Fellow, 1979 - 1981

 Pro Bono Activities

-- Executive Committee of the East Bay Community Law Center, Board Member
+- East Bay Community Law Center, Board Member